SCIENTIFIC NAME: Cynoscion nebulosus

 DISTRIBUTION: The spotted seatrout occurs in coastal environments from New England southward in Atlantic Coast drainages through Florida and Gulf Coast drainages into Mexico.
-Although this is not reflected on the adjacent map due to the freshwater emphasis of our study, Shipp (1986) reports this species as abundant in coastal areas of Alabama.
+Although this is not reflected on the adjacent map due to the freshwater emphasis of our study.

 HABITAT AND BIOLOGY: Specks usually inhabit large, shallow, grassy flats of estuarine waters.
 Adjacent channels and deep pools provide refuge during rapid temperature changes in winter months.
 Wade (1979) reports that spotted seatrout generally live within a 30-mile range, but movement of over 300 miles has been documented.
 Spawning occurs at night from May through September, with some adults reaching sexual maturity by the end of their first year.
 Spawning areas are thought to be deeper depressions and channels in bays adjacent to their preferred shallow, grassy flats.
 Foods of adult spotted seatrout include shrimp and small fin fish, while juveniles feed primarily on invertebrates.

 REMARKS: The spotted seatrout is an extremely important game fish in the Mobile Delta.